Meghdad/mattermost-plugin-rtl-ui/README.md

-# mattermost-plugin-rtl-ui
+# mattermost-webapp-plugin-rtl-ui
-Mattermost plugin to change ui into rtl.
+Mattermost plugin to change webapp ui into rtl.